yariv/wshttpproxy/README.md

 DevInProd is available as an open source package that you can install and run yourself.

-1. To install DevInProd, call
+1. To install DevInProd, check out the git repo.

 ```
 npm install devinprod